justinbloomfield/uninotes/yr1/sm2/econ1102/lec.md

 1. Number of discouraged workers increases during a recession; therefore the official unemployment rate appears lowew than it would otherwise be.
 2. Under-employed workers: people who work part-time but would like to work more hours
 3. People who clain to be unemployed but are not can lead to the unemployment rate being over-stated.

+### L2

+Educational attainment is associated with less long-term unemployment Workers may not get the job they desire in the field they desire or at the pay they desire Job creation and destruction is a normal part of any economy

+**Natural Rate of Unemployment**: The unemployment rate that exists when the economy is operating at potential GDP **Non-accelerating Inflation Rate of Unemployment (NAIRU)**: The level of unemployment below which th erete of inflation will rise

+**Four types of unemployment**:
+1. Cyclical unemployment: unemployment caused by a business cycle contraction
+2. Frictional Unemployment: Short-term unemployment arising from the process of matching workers with jobs, e.g. uni finishers, school leavers
+3. Seasonal Unemployment: Unemployment due to factors such as weather, variations in tourism and other calendar-related events
+4. Structural Unemployment: Unemployment arising from a persistent mismatch between the skills and characteristics of workers and the requirements of jobs

+### L3

+Actual unemployent = frictional + structural + cyclical
+Natural = frictional + structural

+**Cost of unemployment**:
+- Loss of GDP (through lower L) and opportunity cost of ‘slack’ human capital
+- Loss or deterioration of human capital
+- Retraining costs
+- Financial costs to the government (e.g. unemployment benefits, loss of tax revenue)

+**Costs to the individual**:
+- Loss of income
+- Loss of skills
+- Retraining costs
+- Social costs: family issues, mental health, crime, etc.

+## W6 - INFLATION
+### L1

+There is a distinction between the **Real Economy**, which refers to the economy of the physical world, where physical goods and services are produced and consumed and the **financial/monetary economy**, which refers to the *money economy*,

+Financial Markets allow consumers and trade off future and present consumption and production against one another.
+Helps market expand more than it would otherwise.

+Financial Markets allow those with funds to communicate with those in need of funds.

+**I = Y - C - G** — investment is a *residual* left over after private individuals and the public sector spends its share of output (Y).

+**Dissaving**: Negative saving.
+Spending more than is available to them in the economy.

+**Inflation**: A general rise in the price level Nominal GDP = Real GDP \* Price Level

+### L2

+Inflation causes redistributions of wealth and income that have no particular economic merit and which are driven purely by changes in money prices (including interest rates) in the short-run

+Debtors benefit from lower rates, savers are worse off.

+INflation can cause tax distortions, ‘bracket creep’ is a classic example.
+People in lower categories are being pushed upwards by inflation.

+**Real interest rate**: Equal to the marginal product of capital and is paid in goods

+**Nominal interest rate**: rate on a savings account and is paid in dollars

+**Fisher Equation**: ***i = r + π***
+, where i = nr, r = rr, π = rate of inflation

+Interest determines the ‘price’ of money